iov-one/docs/docs/weave-tutorial/01-installation.md

 Make sure you enter the same hex address, this account gets the tokens.
 You can take another look at `~/.blog/config/genesis.json` after running this command.
 The important change was to "app_state".
 You can also create this by hand later to give many people starting balances, but let's keep it simple for now and get something working.
 Feel free to wipe out the directory later and reinitialize another blockchain with custom configuration to experiment.

-You may ask where this address comes from.
+You may ask from where this address comes.
 It is a demo account derived from our test mnemonic: `dad kiss slogan offer outer bomb usual dream awkward jeans enlist mansion` using the hd derivation path: `m/44'/988'/0'`.
 This is the path used by our wallet, so you can enter your mnemonic in our web-wallet and see this account.
-Note that you can define the addresses both in *hex:* and *bech32:* formats (if prefix is ommitted, hex is assumed)
+Note that you can define the addresses both in *hex:* and *bech32:* formats (if prefix is omitted, hex is assumed)

 ## Start the Blockchain